y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 Building
 --------
-I have added a ``Makefile`` to capture the various build options for the toolchains.
+To easy the burden on my own memory, I have added a ``Makefile`` to capture the various build options for the toolchains.
 If you have all of the build requirements already installed, building both can be as simple as:

 .. code-block:: bash